Amazing Omegas: Vital Fats for Your Health and Wellness

 There was a time when people thought that if you ate fatty foods they would make you fat.
 We now know that there are different types of fats, some of which are vital to our health and wellness.
-Two types in particular are Omega-3 and Omega-6 fatty acids.
-Omega-3 fatty acids consist of EPA (eicosapetaenoic acid) and DHA (docosahexaeonic acid), both found in oily fish, and ALA (alpha-linolenic acid), found in various oils, nuts, seeds, beans, and greens.
+Two types, in particular, are Omega-3 and Omega-6 fatty acids.
+Omega-3 fatty acids consist of EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), both found in oily fish, and ALA (alpha-linolenic acid), found in various oils, nuts, seeds, beans, and greens.

 The benefits of consuming omega-3 fatty acids include lowered triglycerides, decreased inflammation, improved mental health, improved eye health, and brain development during pregnancy and early life.